 Check starting devices

-Your equipment engines often need a little help to get started when the temperatures drop.
-Always check to make sure your block heaters and cold weather starting devices are working properly to avoid being left out in the cold when it's time to get to work.
+Your engine may need a little help to get started when the temperatures drop.
+Always check to make sure your block heaters, glow plugs and cold weather starting devices are working properly to avoid being left out in the cold when it's time to get to work.
 Avoid using ether/starting fluids.

-Use the correct lubricants and condition hydraulic hoses
+Use the correct lubricants and inspect the condition of hydraulic hoses

 Have an extra filter